-Should a threatening situation arise during fare enforcement operations, the FEOs will radio for help directly to the King County Sheriff's Office dispatcher.
-The dispatcher will send police units and make a call to the Transit Control Center (TCC) to explain the situation.
+Should a threatening situation arise during fare enforcement operations, the FEOs will radio for help through their dispatcher.
+The dispatcher will request police response and make a call to the Transit Control Center (TCC) to explain the situation.

 • If police respond to your coach based on a call for help by the FEOs, contact the coordinator to report it.